jerryrox/project-beats-game/README.md

 ### 0.12.1
 #### New features
 - Implemented touch pulse effects.
+#### Changes
+- Made the selection of map for offset tweaking done through OffsetsModel, not indirectly via MapSelection.
 #### Fixes
 - (Beats Standard) Fixed issue where touching anywhere on the screen would occasionally register as a valid hit on objects.